gloriacapano/xmascard/README.md

 # xmascard
 Interactive Christmas cards done with Processing.js

-To know more, read the Wiki.
+Instruction for tutorial in the [Wiki] (https://github.com/gloriacapano/xmascard/wiki)